CLIMATE SMART MISSOULA

 Solarize Missoula

 Back in 2015-16 Climate Smart Missoula worked with partners on this community campaign to dramatically increase solar installations in Missoula by making solar simple.
-In a nutshell, we worked with 4 local installers, determined a pricing structure, held two workshops with over 300 people interested, assigned over 150 interested parties to installers, and together they installed ~ 45 new systems on roofs around Missoula!
+We worked with 4 local installers, determined a pricing structure, held two workshops with over 300 people interested, assigned over 150 interested parties to installers, and together they installed ~ 45 new systems on roofs around Missoula!
 This great Missoulian article helped us get started.
 Solarize was a resounding success.
-Due to complications beyond our control, we weren't able to do a Round 2 - but we still want to make solar easy for Missoulians!
-Check out our happenings page for upcoming workshops.
+Due to complications beyond our control, we weren't able to do a Round 2 - but we've continued efforts to make solar easy for Missoulians!

 • SBS Solar